omrajbhalke/omrajbhalke/README.md

 I'm a final-year Information Science student who enjoys building systems that solve real problems.
 I work on everything from backend APIs and deployment pipelines to training and integrating ML models into production.

 I care about writing clean code, understanding how things work under the hood, and building software that's maintainable and scalable.
-I'm especially drawn to the intersection of machine learning and backend engineering — where models meet real-world systems.

 When I'm not coding, you'll find me watching F1 races, catching up on movies, or binge-watching anime.